safeerkhann/fiqa-demographic-analysis/README.md

-# Fiqa-demographic-analysis
+# FIQA-Demographic-Analysis

-## Predicting FIQA Scores from Facial Attributes
+## Predicting Face Image Quality Assessment (FIQA) Scores from Facial Attributes and Demographic Information

 ### Overview

-This project investigates whether Face Image Quality Assessment (FIQA) scores can be predicted from facial attributes and demographic information.
+This project investigates whether Face Image Quality Assessment (FIQA) scores can be predicted from facial attributes and demographic characteristics.

-The analysis is based on the DiveFace dataset and the CR-FIQA framework.
-Facial attribute annotations are combined with CR-FIQA quality scores to explore which factors influence perceived face image quality.
+The analysis combines facial attribute annotations from the DiveFace dataset with quality scores generated using the CR-FIQA framework.

-The project includes:

-- CR-FIQA score extraction
-- Data integration and preprocessing
-- Exploratory data analysis (EDA)
-- Correlation analysis between facial attributes and FIQA scores
-- Demographic group analysis
-- Predictive modeling of FIQA scores using machine learning methods
+The project explores the relationship between image quality, facial characteristics, and demographic information through exploratory data analysis and machine learning.

 ---

-### Research Objective
+## Research Objective

-The main objective is to answer the following question:
+The primary research question is:

 > To what extent can FIQA scores be predicted from facial attributes and demographic characteristics?

-The project further investigates:
+Additional objectives include:

-- Which facial attributes are most strongly associated with FIQA scores
+- Identifying facial attributes most strongly associated with FIQA scores
-- Whether FIQA score distributions differ across demographic groups
+- Investigating differences in FIQA score distributions across demographic groups
-- How accurately machine learning models can predict FIQA scores
+- Comparing machine learning models for FIQA score prediction
+- Analyzing the importance of demographic and facial attributes in FIQA prediction

 ---

+## Dataset

+The project uses:

+### DiveFace

+A large-scale facial image dataset containing:

+- Demographic group labels
+- Facial attribute annotations
+- Multiple identities per demographic group

+Demographic groups:

+- Asian Woman
+- Asian Man
+- Black Woman
+- Black Man
+- Caucasian Woman
+- Caucasian Man

+### CR-FIQA

+CR-FIQA is used to generate image quality scores for all images.

+The resulting FIQA scores are merged with the DiveFace annotations to create the final analysis dataset.

+---

-### Repository Structure
+## Repository Structure

 ```text
 fiqa-demographic-analysis/